 Is this a paid position?

 No; this is a volunteer position.
 Apart from our covering all costs associated with the Boston training, there is no additional payment.
-It is chance to contribute your gifts to an important initiative during a challenging moment for our nation.
+It is the chance to contribute your gifts to a growing movement for change during a challenging moment for our nation.